-At its core, prayer is simply talking to God.
+At its core, prayer is simply communicating with God.
 It doesn’t have to be elaborate or use super-spiritual words or sound how anyone else talks to God.

 How to begin a prayer